-This table uses data from the ASC-FR data return (ASC-FR) for 2018/2019.1
+This table uses data from the ASC-FR data return (ASC-FR) for 2018/2019.
+As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.

-Costs and unit estimation 2018/2019 value Notes Capital costs A. Buildings and oncosts £161 per resident week Based on the new-build and land requirements for local authority residential care establishments.
+Costs and unit estimation 2019/2020 value Notes Capital costs A. Buildings and oncosts £169 per resident week Based on the new-build and land requirements for local authority residential care establishments.
 These allow for 57.3 square metres per person.
-2 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
-B. Land costs £26 per resident week Based on Ministry of Housing, Communities & Local Government land estimates.
-3 Land costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
-C. Total expenditure (minus capital) £755 per resident week The median weekly expenditure (£755) for adults requiring physical support in residential care provided by others [using unique identifiers: 8710801 (numerator in thousands of pounds), 8710802 (denominator)].
+Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
+B. Land costs £27 per resident week Based on Ministry of Housing, Communities & Local Government land estimates.
+Land costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
+C. Total expenditure (minus capital) £779 per resident week The median weekly expenditure (£7795) for adults requiring physical support in residential care provided by others [using unique identifiers: 8710801 (numerator in thousands of pounds), 8710802 (denominator)].
 Capital charges relating to buildings and land have been deducted.
-The mean cost per client per week is reported as being £812.
+The mean cost per client per week is reported as being £838.
 D. Overheads Social services management and support services (SSMSS) costs are included in ASC-FR expenditure figures so no additional overheads have been added.
 Other costs E. Personal living expenses £24.90 per week The DWP personal allowance for people in residential care or a nursing home is £24.90.
-4 This has been used as a proxy for personal consumption.
+This has been used as a proxy for personal consumption.
 F. External services No information is available.
 Use of facility by client 365.25 days per year Occupancy 100 per cent No statistics available, therefore 100 per cent occupancy assumed.
-London multiplier See previous volume for information on multipliers Unit costs available 2019 /2010
+London multiplier See previous volume for information on multipliers

-Age 18-64 (using unique identifier 8710801; numerator in thousands of pounds, 8710802; denominator) £942 per resident week establishment costs (includes A to C); £967 per resident week (includes A to E). £135 per resident day establishment costs (includes A to C); £138 per resident day (includes A to E).
+Age 18-64 (using unique identifier 8710801; numerator in thousands of pounds, 8710802; denominator) £975 per resident week establishment costs (includes A to C); £1000 per resident week (includes A to E). £139 per resident day establishment costs (includes A to C); £143 per resident day (includes A to E).